Last Updated July 27, 2020

 Dateline: Tbilisi, Georgia

-The end of the year is always a good time to reflect.
 Going into 2017, I decided that the Nomad Capitalist theme for the year would be “home.”
-Thanks to that focus, 2017 has been a successful year of searching for and cultivating a greater sense of home in my life and the lives of the people I help.
+Thanks to that focus, 2017 was a successful year of searching for and cultivating a greater sense of home in my life and the lives of the people I help.

-As I have become more and more of a global citizen following our flag theory, I realize that when I left the United States for good, I still clung to certain elements of my American identity out of fear and anger.
+As I have become more and more of a global citizen following the principles of flag theory that we teach here at Nomad Capitalist, I realize that when I left the United States for good, I still clung to certain elements of my American identity out of fear and anger.

-While I may have been a “global citizen” on paper all of those years ago, I have become one for real today.
+While I may have been a “global citizen” on paper all those years ago, I have truly become one now.

 Fully accepting that the United States is no longer my home has given me the freedom to both discover and embrace exactly what I want my new home to be.